omise/omise-java/README.md

 BUILD SUCCESSFUL

 $ ls builds/libs
-omise-java-3.0.0-all.jar
+omise-java-3.1.1-all.jar
 ```

-#MIGRATION TO v3.0.0
+### Migrate to version 3

 The alteration made in the v3.0.0 of `omise-java` are breaking changes and would require code changes
 from your side if you have already been using this library from previous versions.
 We have put
 together a guide to make this process easier by pointing the changes to you.
-You can find the complete
- [v3.0.0 migration guide here][16].
+You can find the complete [version 3 migration guide here][16].

-# USAGE
+## USAGE

 Obtain a set of API keys from the [Omise Dashboard][12] and create a `Client` object